 Northeast Organic Farming Association Organic Practices Handbook Series

-The project is to create with farmer participation eight new manuals on organic agricultural practices: Whole Farm Planning; Crop Health; Compost/Vermicompost/Compost Tea; Crop Rotation/Cover Cropping; Eggs & Poultry; Marketing/Community Relations; Seed Production & Saving; and Milk & Dairy Products.
+The project is to create, with farmer participation, eight new manuals on organic agricultural practices: Whole Farm Planning; Crop Health; Compost/Vermicompost/Compost Tea; Crop Rotation/Cover Cropping; Eggs & Poultry; Marketing/Community Relations; Seed Production & Saving; Milk & Dairy Products

 We will also add to two manuals previously created: Weed Management and Soil Fertility Management.

 Designed for practical use by relatively experienced organic growers and commercial farmers transitioning to organic in the Northeast, the manuals are up-to-date, illustrated, highly readable and around 100 pages long.
 As a set, they complement each other in approach, format, philosophy, and content and form a reliable, integrated regional information resource on organic agriculture.